Error-331/code_tests/docs/bible/links.md

 Trampled Underfoot - November 4 (Think about how incredible our God is to hide so much potential life in the soil);

 On Loan - November 5 (We don't own anything in life - it's all on loan from God);

+The Soul - November 6 (Be rich toward God and do not hoard material treasures);